Connor-Grehlinger/UrSchedulerWebApp/README.md

 - Security
 Secure your application via spring-security

 The scaffold of this application is built by [Spring Initializr](https://start.spring.io/).
-In the directory, `models` folder contains models `controllers` contains all the controllers.
-The `repositories` folder contains interfaces in charge of interaction between controllers and mongodb.
-The front-end views are stored at `src/main/resources/templates`.
-And the url routing is set in controller.
+In the directory, the `models` folder contains the web app's data models, and the `controllers` directory contains all the web app's controllers.
+The `repositories` directory contains interfaces in charge of interaction between the web app's controllers and mongodb.
+The front-end views are stored at `src/main/resources/templates`, and url routing is managed by the web app's controller.
 The dependencies will be set up in `pom.xml`.
-When a HTTP request is received, it will be dispatched and sent to a method in controller layer and after interaction with database, the controller will indicate the corresponding html file for rendering the view and return a model which contains the contents shown on the html page.
+When an HTTP request is received, it will be dispatched and sent to a method in the controller layer and after interaction with database, the controller will indicate the corresponding html file for rendering the view and return a model which contains the contents shown on the html page.
 In our application, Thymeleaf will be used for rendering the webpage.

 ## MongoDB
 For this application, [MongoDB](https://www.mongodb.com/), a NoSQL Database is used.
 It provides much more flexibility compared to relational database.
 And the collections is the database are: